 How you can help

 Come and visit Shamrock on Cotehele Quay.
-You'll be able to see her during her conservation and we hope you'll consider buying a raffle ticket -- you could win a cash prize for yourself and you'll be helping buy new sails and conserve this special boat.
+You'll be able to see her during her conservation and we hope you'll consider buying a raffle ticket -- you could win a cash prize for yourself and you'll be helping conserve this special boat.